ambientpointcorp/covid19-philadelphia/README.md

   - COVID Hospitalizations by Sex
   - COVID Hospitalizations by Zipcode

+These have been collected since 3/21/2021:

+  - COVID Vaccinations Total
+  - COVID Vaccinations by Age
+  - COVID Vaccinations by Race
+  - COVID Vaccinations by Sex
+  - COVID Vaccinations by Zipcode

 Starting on 9/29/2020, COVID Cases by Date are reported by test specimen collection date; prior to this date, these were reported by test result date.